TuxTu/Wittgenstein/README.md

 ```
 Enter Model ID (default: Qwen/Qwen3-0.6B):
 [-] Loading model: Qwen/Qwen3-0.6B...
-[+] Model loaded successfully on cuda:0
+[+] Model loaded successfully on cpu

 Starting in COMMAND mode.
 Press ESC to switch modes.
 Type 'help' in COMMAND mode for available commands.

 >>> # Press ESC to switch to INSTRUCT mode

-> The Eiffel Tower is located in
+> The capital of Australia is
-The·Ġ·Eiff·el·ĠTower·Ġis·Ġlocated·Ġin
+The capital of Australia is
-·   ·    ·  ·      ·   ·       ·   ·
+·  ·       ·  ·         ·

-> The capital of Germany is
+> The capital of Austria is
-The·Ġcapital·Ġof·ĠGermany·Ġis
+The capital of Austria is
 ·  ·       ·  ·         ·

 >>> # Press ESC to switch back to COMMAND mode